Behind The Peel: A Guide To Glow

 The Science Behind Chemical Peels

 The effectiveness of a chemical peel lies in its pH.
-The skin’s natural pH is around 5.5, while most chemical peels have a pH of 2.5 or lower.
+The skin’s natural pH is between 4.7 and 5.75, averaging ~5.0, while most chemical peels have a pH of 2.5 or lower.
 This acidity helps dissolve the bonds that hold dead skin cells together, allowing them to shed more easily.
-The lower the pH and the higher the concentration of active ingredients, the deeper the peel will penetrate into the skin.
+While it’s generally true that the lower the pH and the higher the concentration of active ingredients, the deeper a peel will penetrate, other factors also play a significant role.
+The specific acid used, the formulation or vehicle, how long it’s left on the skin, and even the condition of the skin itself all impact depth.
+For example, glycolic acid penetrates more deeply than lactic acid, even at the same pH, and pre-treating with retinoids can enhance penetration further.

 How Do Chemical Peels Work?